-Many business owners will hire hear Do Enjoy Life the phrase ‘search engine optimization’ (or SEO) from friends in the business community or even competitors and may consider it as a route to increasing sales, but what is SEO?
-Alternatively, a business owner may have tried ‘SEO services’ in the past and found it either didn’t work as well as expected or was working, but no longer as effective – this article explains what SEO is, and why ‘new’ SEO is working better than ever.
+Many business owners will hire hear Do Enjoy Live the phrase ‘search engine optimization’ (or SEO) from friends in the business community or even competitors and may consider it a route to increasing sales.
+What is SEO?
+Alternatively, a business owner may have tried ‘SEO services’ in the past and found it either didn’t work as well as expected or was working, but no longer as effective – this article explains what SEO is and why ‘new’ SEO is working better than ever.

 SEO in 2000

 Back at the Millennium, the ‘big’ search engines that most people were using were Lycos and Excite.
 Of course, since then, a tiny percentage of the UK population had access to the internet, and those that did had a slow ‘dial-up’ system.
 Web sites were one or two pages with the necessary information to allow them to load quickly (within 20 seconds).
 Back then, SEO practices were to ‘hide’ as many keywords on a page as possible, so the website was found for those searches without making the page look too spammy for visitors.

 In 2002 Google launched something called ‘AdWords,’ and it was predicted to be the death of SEO, as people could pay for prominence, now the number 1 website for starting internet searches.
 In 2003, Yahoo purchased Inktomi, AltaVista, and FAST, which was basically the end of all ‘smaller’ search engines.
 Google started to stamp down on ‘spam’ practices and websites.
 At the same time, Google realized that ‘AdWords’ were not going to kill off SEO and that, in fact, the ‘natural listings’ encouraged visitors back to their search engine platform.
 Google started to recognize ‘professional SEO’ experts and promoted good SEO rather than spamming SEO.

 RELATED ARTICLES :